 - Technology and Design

 In addition, most master’s in publishing programs require students to complete either a capstone thesis project or a real-world internship that allows them to develop and apply professional skills that will be relevant to their work post-graduation.
 Naming of these programs varies by institution, with some schools offering Master of Publishing programs, while others designate their programs as Master of Arts in Publishing programs or Master of Science in Publishing programs.
-Example programs include the following:
+Examples of degree programs include:

-- Master of Science in Publishing at New York University
+- Master of Arts in Creative Writing – Publishing Concentration

 - Master of Professional Studies in Publishing from George Washington University